zordius/lightncandy/README.md

 Template Debugging
 ------------------

 You may generate debug version of templates with `FLAG_ERROR_LOG` when compile() .
-The debug template contained more debug information and slower (TBD: performance result) , you may pass extra LCRun3 flags into render function to know more rendering error.
+The debug template contained more debug information and slower (TBD: performance result) , you may pass extra LCRun3 options into render function to know more rendering error.
 For example:

 ```php
 $template = <<<VAREND